rlazoti/hackathon-java-api/README.md

 Hackathon Java API
 =============

-Code challenge to create a api using Java.
+Code challenge to create an API using Java.

 ## Architecture